combogenomics/ductape_data/README.md

 Howto
 -----

-From the command line just type:
+Choose the test set from the directories provided.

+Once inside a directory, just type from the command line:

     ./runDuctApe